 I booked Site 61 hostel because it was sci-fi themed and I like aliens.
-There is an E bus which goes from the airport, takes you down Tulane Avenue and stops pretty close to the hostel.
+I caught the E bus, which goes from the airport, takes you down Tulane Avenue and stops pretty close to the hostel.

 I was a little worried the hostel wouldn’t be all that fun, but it actually turned out to be one of the best hostels I’ve ever stayed at.

-You got the impression she was quite lonely and wanted a stable relationship to focus on, but she just seems to have met the worst people.
+You got the impression she was quite lonely and wanted a stable relationship to focus on, but she just seems to have met the worst women.
+Her partner was abusive and she was staying at the hostel because she couldn’t go home.

 The French Quarter